StrongerProgrammer7/Design-patterns/README.md

           7.&emsp;Create validations for the correct form of the string in the remaining fields.
           8.&emsp;Write a validate method that performs two validations of the presence of the &emsp;&emsp;git and the presence of any contact for communication, if possible separate the methods.
-          9.&emsp; Write a set_contacts method that sets the value of a field or fields for the entered contacts.
+          9.Write a set_contacts method that sets the value of a field or fields for the entered contacts.
           10.&emsp;Start building a class diagram by describing this class.</pre>
 </p>
 <p><h4>2Ex Reading, view, record entity:</h4> <br/><pre>